ebi-gdp/docs/docs/report.md

 ### Score distribution

 :::tip
-This density plot is a useful summary of the aggregated polygenic scoring file.
+This density plot is a useful summary of the calculated scores.
 :::

 ![](/img/report/report-3.png)